 Employment: Picture Framing, Passe Partout Binding, Boots Chemist

 After the war

 She married Wesley Frank Swift on 9th August 1928 when she was 28 and he was 27.
-Wesley’s occupation is recorded as a Wesleyan Methodist Minister.
+Wesley’s occupation was recorded as a Wesleyan Methodist Minister.
 Witnesses at the wedding were Ellen Elizabeth Swift (Wesley’s mother), Frank Cook Swift (Wesley’s father) and Harriett May Boughey.
 Officiating minister at the wedding was F. Birdsall Swift.
-Gladys is recorded as living on Cropwell Road, Radcliffe on Trent and Wesley’s address is given as Bayview, Port Gordon, Banffshire.
+Gladys was recorded as living on Cropwell Road, Radcliffe on Trent and Wesley’s address given as Bayview, Port Gordon, Banffshire.
 Their address in 1939 was 61 Church Road, Northwich, Cheshire.

 Wesley was born in 1900 in Reading, Berks.
-He is recorded as working previously as a railway clerk and a lay pastor before being accepted for the Wesleyan Ministry.
+He was recorded as working previously as a railway clerk and a lay pastor before being accepted for the Wesleyan Ministry.
 He became a minister in 1924.
 In 1939 he was working as a minister in Northwich, Cheshire.
-He died suddenly on 26 December 1961 at 202 Whyteledge Road, Caterham, Surrey but his address is given as 70 Pavilion Way, Eastcote, Ruislip, Middlesex.
+He died suddenly on 26 December 1961 at 202 Whyteledge Road, Caterham, Surrey but his address was given as 70 Pavilion Way, Eastcote, Ruislip, Middlesex.
 He left effects of £972.10s.11d to his widow Gladys May and his niece Dorothy Eleanor Masterman.

 Author: Marion Caunt